 I kept thinking to myself “How can I get ahead and what can I do to find a vocation that focuses on doing therapy, instead of being in dangerous situations constantly at work earning $11.00 an hour?”
 After all I didn’t picture myself breaking up fights in the first place while going to school to follow my dreams of becoming a therapist.
 Nor did I picture after graduating from a Psychology program that I’d be living in my dad’s basement because I couldn’t earn enough to have my own place.

 I’ve talked to many graduates of Southwestern who work at all different types of mental health agencies, or have private practices.
 Graduates of the school’s programs find good jobs in the field, or create their own jobs.
 This vocational freedom is what I was eagerly looking for.
 I needed to find a way to get ahead, as well as, to be totally honest, to make a decent living for myself.
 I’m now about to start my second year of Southwestern Colleges counseling program and have already earned a priceless wealth of wisdom in how to be a counselor.
 Plus soon I will start practicum at the school’s very own counseling center and truly get to do what I’ve always wanted to do–be a counselor without breaking up fights!
 After the practicum I will carry out an internship and will be working in the field.
-I couldn’t fathom spending 5 or 6 years earning a PHD and borrowing a fortune.
-Southwestern College’s programs are affordable and can be completed in 2 to 2 and a half years.
+I couldn’t fathom spending 5 or 6 years earning a Ph.D. and borrowing a fortune.
+Southwestern College’s programs are affordable and can be completed in 2.5 to 4 years.
 This school is perfect for me and was exactly what I was looking for.

 If you’re a wilderness therapy field guide, case worker, mental health worker, group home worker, or in any entry level job in the psychology, counseling, or social work fields, Southwestern College is a truly exceptional school to get you to the next level.
 This school will give you the ability to become licensed, find good jobs in the field, or open your own private practice.
 Plus the school even helps with job placement.
 I absolutely love being a student at Southwestern College, and highly recommend to check out their masters in counseling and masters in art therapy programs.
-Southwestern also has many certificate programs in various areas such as Transformational Ecopsychology, Children’s Mental Health, Human Sexuality, Applied Interpersonal Neurobiology, Infant Mental Health, as well as Trauma Grief and Renewal.
+Southwestern also has many certificate programs in various areas such as Ecotherapy, Children’s Mental Health, Human Sexuality, Applied Interpersonal Neurobiology, Infant Mental Health, as well as Trauma, Grief and Renewal.
 Southwestern College’s Human Sexuality certificate recently was showcased on Fox News as one of the only schools in the country that offers a program that teaches about working with sexuality in therapy.
 In today’s market, let’s be honest, it’s all about having a specialized education and offering speciality services to underserved populations.
 This is something Southwestern does very well.
 You will find everything you need at Southwestern College to specialize in various areas of the counseling and art therapy fields.